-I run a few WordPress blogs, one of which is this fine one you’re reading now, but I also author another blog which deals with multiple advertising networks.
-Today, one of those networks was affected with malware.
+I run a few WordPress blogs, one of which is the one you’re reading now, but I also author another blog which deals with multiple advertising networks.
+One of those networks was affected with malware.
 Thankfully my site was not affected but several of my friends’ sites were.
 This post will serve as an information gateway for you to learn how to remove a Google malware warning.

 - Request a Malware Review with Google Webmaster Tools.
 The process is as follows: